 Often we think that writing, drawing or music are solo arts.
 Having an artistic career may be lonesome.
 While these professions require independent time to produce quality work, creative professions are not solitary positions.
-Behind every awesome creative professional is their supportive tribe of encouragers, workers and friends, doing what they can to unleash their creative side too.
+Behind every awesome creative professional is their supportive tribe of encouragers, workers and friends.

-Let me tell you—it boggles my mind how much creative ideas and inspiration we can generate when groups of different people come together, no matter the circumstance.
-It could be working with a group of kids on a puppet show or hanging out with friends talking about crazy photos found online.
+We can generate so many creative ideas when groups of different people come together, no matter the circumstances.
+I could be working with a group of kids on a puppet show or hanging out with friends talking about what appears on my Facebook feed.
 When there is a chance for your idea to leave your mind and enter someone else’s, options are limitless.
 For example, take a look at this quote:

 Ideas are valuable and they are like velcro, holding us together.
 Nothing else can be spread like an idea can.
 Ideas are the very threads that unite a community.
 It is through community that we find new ideas and increase our creativity.
 It’s where ideas come to grow.

 In thinking about this, l’ve come up some top ways community fosters our creativity.